 Alfalfa is one of the oldest crops grown and is referenced in writings as far back as 1300 B.C.
 It has been used as food for both people and animals because of its exceptional health benefits.
-It’s origin seems to be from Turkey and Iran, but it traveled with people and is now found all over the world.
-Many cultures have used it traditionally as medicine for a variety of health concerns.
+Alfalfa supports healthy fertility and milk supply and can be used to increase your milk production.
+Its origin seems to be from Turkey and Iran, but it traveled with people and is now found all over the world.
+Many cultures have traditionally used it as medicine for various health concerns.

 Alfalfa (Medicago sativa L.) is a flowering perennial herb.
 It typically has small purple flowers.
-It has a deep root system able to reach at least 6 feet down into the soil to access water during drought conditions.
-Because it is so tolerant, is probably how it became a popular crop able to be grown in so many places around the globe.
+It has a deep root system reaching at least 6 feet down into the soil to access water during drought conditions.
+Because it is so tolerant, it became a popular crop able to be grown in so many places around the globe.

-Alfalfa is a phytoestrogen meaning it can mimic estrogen and attach to receptor sites in our body.
-It is considered a superfood because alfalfa has a high vitamin and mineral content which supports fertility, lactation and detoxification in the body.
+Alfalfa is a phytoestrogen, meaning it can mimic estrogen and attach to receptor sites in our body.
+It is considered a superfood because alfalfa has a high vitamin and mineral content that supports fertility, lactation, and detoxification.

 - Vitamin K 13%

 - Vitamin C 5%

 - Vitamin B3 (Niacin) 1%

 - Vitamin B5 (Pantothenic Acid) 2%vitamin B6 2%